frandieguez/frandieguez/README.md

 ### Hey there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-Hi, I'm [Fran Diéguez](https://www.frandieguez.dev), a Full Stack Developer 🚀 since 2006 from Spain, currently as a Tech Lead and Frontend Sofware Developer 🙍🏽‍♂️ at [@situmtech](https://www.situm.com), and Former Head of Research and Development at [@openhost](https://www.openhost.es/).
-Beside's programming, I enjoy reading and doing sports.

-Thoughtout my carreer I've been in multiple positions, from a software developer, lead developer, Head of Research and Development and CTO. *My objective* on each project is to create useful tools that make impact on users.
+Hi, I'm [Fran Diéguez](https://www.frandieguez.dev), a Full Stack Developer 🚀 from Spain with over 15 years of experience.
+Throughout my career, I've held various positions, including Software Developer, Lead Developer, Head of Research and Development, and CTO. *My objective* on each project is to create useful tools that make impact on users.

+Currently, I work as a Tech Lead and Frontend Software Developer 🙍🏽‍♂️ at [@situmtech](https://www.situm.com).
+Previously, I served as the Head of Research and Development at [@openhost](https://www.openhost.es/).

+In addition to programming, I enjoy reading, home automation and engaging in sports.

 #### 🔭 Languages and tools ...

 ![JS, TS, React, Webpack, Node.js, cypress.io, TS, eslint, styled-components, babel, GraphQL](https://github.com/frandieguez/frandieguez/raw/master/logos.jpg)

 #### 🔭 I’m currently working on ...

-I'm helping to create the Web frontend, maintaining some React Native plugins and helping my team as Tech Lead at [Situm](https://www.situm.com), an awesome company that helps multiple industries to position their users (robots and people) indoors while doing Bussiness Intelligence on gathered data.
+I'm helping to create the Web frontend mainly in React, Ruby and Java, helping to maintain React Native and Flutter plugins but before helping my team as Tech Lead at [Situm](https://www.situm.com).
+Situm is an awesome company that helps multiple industries to position their users (robots and people) indoors while doing Bussiness Intelligence on gathered data.

 #### 🌱 I’m currently learning ...

 From the technical perspective my main focus is web performance, sustainable engineering and open source technology.
-But lately I've been focused on Frontend Web Development
+But lately I've been focused on Frontend and Hybrid Mobile Web Development.

 #### 💬 Ask me about ...